steelkiwi/SKLocalizable/README.md

 You can easily append `Localizable` behaviour to any your custom component:

 - If component is a subclass of `UIView`, just make an extension, which will override `localize` method and will set localized value to corresponding field of your component.
-Also you can add `IBInspectable` attributes to `localizationKey` or `localizationFile ` via overriding (check [UILabel+Localizable.swift](https://github.com/steelkiwi/SKLocalizable/blob/master/Source/UILabel+Localizable.swift) file for example)
+Also you can add `IBInspectable` attributes to `localizationKey` or `localizationFile ` via overriding (check [UILabel+Localizable.swift](https://github.com/steelkiwi/SKLocalizable/blob/master/Sources/UIControls/UILabel+Localizable.swift) file for example)

-- If component isn't a subclass of `UIView`, please duplicate [UIView+Localizable.swift](https://github.com/steelkiwi/SKLocalizable/blob/master/Source/UIView +Localizable.swift) implementation for `Localizable` protocol conformance
+- If component isn't a subclass of `UIView`, please duplicate [UIView+Localizable.swift](https://github.com/steelkiwi/SKLocalizable/blob/master/Sources/UIControls/UIView+Localizable.swift) implementation for `Localizable` protocol conformance.
+You can check example of this in [UIViewController+Localizable.swift](https://github.com/steelkiwi/SKLocalizable/blob/master/Sources/UIControls/UIViewController+Localizable.swift)

 ## 4 FAQ